seatable/seatable-developer-docs/docs/scripts/python/basic_structure_python.md

 !!! warning "Multiple tokens in SeaTable"

     SeaTable provides multiple tokens to authenticate.
 But don't let you confuse.
 If you develop python scripts, just use the predefined variable `content.api_token` or provide a so called `API-Token` of a base.

     All details can be found in the [SeaTable API Reference](https://api.seatable.io/reference/authentication).

 It is even possible to develop a python in the way that it could be [executed in the cloud and local](...) without changing the code.

 ## Available objects and methods

-...

-python braucht kein output object. print is the way to go. pretty json output erklären.
+There are a lot of predefined objects and methods in python.
+If you compare attentively javascript and python, you will notice that python has no output object. this is not necessary, because the output is either written directly into the base or printed.

 ## Let's get concrete

 Let's make this concrete and let us look at some basic examples.

 1. Jump to your seatable webinterface
 2. Create a new Script of the type `Python`
-3. copy the following code
+3. Copy the following code
-4. run the script
+4. Run the script

 You will learn from these examples, that it is quite easy to read, output and even manipulate the data of a base inside SeaTable with the predefined objects and the corresponding methods.

+!!! danger "Indents are important"

+    Please take care of indentations!
+Indentation is mandatory in python to define the blocks of statements.
+The number of spaces must be uniform in a block of code.
+It is preferred to use whitespaces instead of tabs to indent in python.
+If you screw the correct indentations, the scripts will not work as expected!

 === "Add, update and remove a row"